Stay Up to Date

-Katerzia is contraindicated in patients with known sensitivity to amlodipine or to the inactive ingredients.
+KATERZIA is contraindicated in patients with known sensitivity to amlodipine.

 Warnings and Precautions:

-- Worsening angina and acute myocardial infarction can develop after starting or increasing the dose of amlodipine, particularly in patients with severe obstructive coronary artery disease.
+Worsening angina and acute myocardial infarction can develop after starting or increasing the dose of KATERZIA, particularly in patients with severe obstructive coronary artery disease.

-- Because amlodipine is extensively metabolized by the liver, and the plasma elimination half-life is 56 hours in patients with impaired hepatic function, titrate slowly when administering Katerzia to patients with severe hepatic impairment.
+Because KATERZIA is extensively metabolized by the liver, and the plasma elimination half-life is 56 hours in patients with impaired hepatic function, titrate slowly when administering KATERZIA to patients with severe hepatic impairment.

-- For several reported adverse experiences that appear to be dose- and drug-related (edema, flushing, palpitations), there was a higher incidence associated with amlodipine treatment in women than in men.
+For several reported adverse experiences that appear to be drug and dose related (edema, flushing, palpitations), there was a greater incidence in women than in men associated with amlodipine treatment.

 Impact of Other Drugs on Amlodipine

-- The effect of amlodipine in patients less than 6 years of age is not known.
+Amlodipine (2.5 to 5 mg daily) is effective in lowering blood pressure in patients 6 to 17 years.
+The effect of amlodipine on blood pressure in patients less than 6 years of age is not known.

 To report SUSPECTED ADVERSE REACTIONS, contact Azurity Pharmaceuticals at 1-855-379-0383, or FDA at 1-800-FDA-1088 or www.fda.gov/MedWatch.